 Support Local Businesses

 The economic effects of the pandemic have impacted nearly every business in America.
-So, the Michigan Economic Development Corporation is taking steps to offer grants to small businesses in our state through the Michigan Small Business Relief Program.1,5 However, it may be a few weeks before businesses receive their grants.
+So, the Michigan Economic Development Corporation is taking steps to offer grants and resources to help support small businesses1,4 in our state.
+However, grant funding can take a while to process and distribute.
+So, it's important to support small businesses now.

 If you’ve gone through the steps above and have money left over, consider supporting local businesses who have been impacted by this situation.
 Many places are asking patrons to purchase gift cards, order takeout, or place orders online.